 I have concluded that life doesn't take place in chronological order despite the illusion.
-When I review my earliest photographs made in my innocence, I look in wonder at their maturity.
+When I review my earliest photographs made by my innocence, I look in wonder at their maturity.

-Likewise, I could never have anticipated the simplicity and light-filled that work I do now.
-But the essence of my photography has always been its authenticity.
+Likewise, I could never have anticipated the simplicity and light-filled work that I do now.
+But the essence of my photography has always been authenticity.

 In a medium that is profuse with ideas and techniques and technologies that constantly evolve, I found it necessary to cut a clear and precise path to chart my trajectory and keep my ideals consistent and in the forefront.
-This was done by commitment to three things.
+This was done by my commitment to three things.
 First, I never leave home without a camera, not even for a short walk to the mailbox.
-Photographers capture the ephemeral.
+Photographs capture the ephemeral.
 Things are constantly vanishing and when they do, no contrivance on earth can recreate them.
-So my first commitment as a photographer was to always have a camera ready and to always heed my intuition.
+So my first commitment to my life as a photographer was always to have a camera ready and to always heed my intuition.

-Next is my devotion to black-and-white film.
-It wakes the viewer to see the world in a way that cannot ordinarily be perceived.
-I do a lot of large format photography, including 8x10, and even fabricated my own point-and-shoot 4x5 street camera.
-But always black-and-white.
+Next is my devotion to black and white film.
+It awakens the viewer to see the world in a way that cannot be ordinarily be perceived.
+I do a lot of large-format photography, including 8x10, and even fabricated my own point-and-shoot 4x5 street camera.
+But always black and white.

 And finally, I do all my own processing and printing.
 My darkroom is my Eden.
-It is well-rigged, meticulous, with great music, mostly jazz which seems custom built for the pacing of the darkroom process itself.
+It is well-rigged, meticulous, with great music. mostly jazz which seems custom built for the pace of the darkroom process itself.
 Nothing can replace the darkroom experience.
 It soothes the soul.

-In our ever complicated, unpredictable and chaotic world I am grateful for my time as as photographer and it is my pleasure to share my vision with you.
+In our complicated, unpredictable , and chaotic world I am grateful for my time as a photographer and it my pleasure to share my vision with you.